 For Outpatients

-IV’s are not typically present and therefore lact the availability of Delta checking
+IV’s are not typically present and therefore lack the availability of Delta checking

 The sample should be repeated if not already done.

 If results check after being reanalyzed, the technologist must confer with a Senior Technologist, Manager or Director on the appropriate course of action.
 If for any reason, this is not possible, the following guidelines should be followed: